2.1 – Warming up to risk

 Key takeaways from this chapter

-When you buy a stock you are exposed to unsystematic and systematic risk
+- When you buy a stock, you are exposed to unsystemic and systemic risk.

-Unsystematic risk with respect to a stock is the risk that exists within the company
+- The unsystemic risk concerning a stock is the risk that exists within the company